Salman-H/mars-search-robot/README.md

 In addition to the perception processes described in the previous section, the following modifications and improvements are made in this module:

 * An effort has been made to replace magic numbers with named constants wherever possible
+* All angles are expressed in degrees unless those needed for geometric transformation matrices
+* Python *namedtuples* are sometimes used to express coordinates as a single variable to make their access more readable
 * To be able to locate coordinates on the world e.g. those of the rover starting location, functions for inverse transformations are added to convert pixel points from the world frame to the rover's frame:
   * *inv_translate_pixpts*
   * *inv_rotate_pixpts*